Learning to Localize Leakage of Cryptographic Sensitive Variables: Extended background

 \section{Extended background}

 Here we provide a high-level overview of the AES algorithm and power side-channel attacks aimed at a machine learning audience.
 Since our algorithm views the cryptographic algorithm and hardware as a black box to be characterized with data, a deep understanding is not necessary to understand and appreciate our work.
 Thus, we omit many details and aim to impart an intuitive understanding of these topics.
-Interested readers may refer to \citet{daemen2001} for a detailed introduction to the AES algorithm, to \citet{mangard2007} for a detailed introduction to power side-channel attacks, and to \citet{picek2023} for a survey of supervised deep learning-based power side-channel attacks on AES implementations.
+Interested readers may refer to \cite{daemen2001} for a detailed introduction to the AES algorithm, to \cite{mangard2007} for a detailed introduction to power side-channel attacks, and to \cite{picek2023} for a survey of supervised deep learning-based power side-channel attacks on AES implementations.
+Additionally, note that while for clarity of exposition we focus here on power side-channel attacks on AES implementations, our algorithm requires only a supervised learning-style dataset of side-channel emission traces and metadata which enables computation of the target variable, so is applicable in a more-general setting.
+We have demonstrated that it works with various target variables on AES, ECC and RSA implementations with both power and EM radiation measurements, and suspect it is relevant in far more contexts.